Zion National Park with Kids: 8 Easy Hikes + Tips

 A 3-year old on a family trip to Zion National Park enjoys hiking the Northgate Peaks trail.

 The Northgate Peaks trail is a flat, gravel trail which runs through a forest of Ponderosa Pines (smell their bark for a pleasant surprise!).
-This kid-friendly Zion hike terminates at an opening in the forest providing great views of the Northgate Peaks and of the greater Zion Canyon in the distance.
+This kid-friendly Zion hike ends at an opening in the forest providing great views of the Northgate Peaks and of the greater Zion Canyon in the distance.

 Read More

-The lack of crowds in Kolob Canyon made the Northgate Peaks hike one of our favorites in Zion Canyon National PArk.
+The lack of crowds in Kolob Canyon made the Northgate Peaks hike one of our favorites in Zion Canyon National Park.

 8. Angels Landing Hike